9-8-7-6/cs-notes/operating-systems/08-memory management.md

 ## Background
 - Main memory and registers are the only storage CPU can access directly
 - Multiple programs are brought into memory to improve performance and utilization
-- A process may be moved between disk and memory(Virtual memory)
+- A process can be moved between disk and memory by Virtual memory

+---

 ## Multistep Processing of a User Program